avishkarabhishek786/bitcoin-block-explorer/README.md

-#Bitcoin/Flo Block Explorer in Node JS
+**Bitcoin Block Explorer in Node JS**

+<< PROJECT ONGOING >>

+This is a simple Bitcoin Block explorer being created for educational purposes.